cronvel/async-kit/README.md

 * niceness `Number` between *-3* and `Infinity`

 This try to mimic the unix command `nice` and `renice`.
-This set up how the job scheduler behaves.
+This set up how the job's scheduler behaves.

 It depends on the *niceness* value:
 * *-3* is for synchonous scheduling: the scheduler process as fast as possible, if jobs provided by user are synchronous, everything will be synchronous and will be executed in one code flow, in that particular case, there will be no difference between `async.series()` or `async.parallel()`.
 * *-2* is for asynchronous scheduling, it uses `process.nextTick()` internally.
-Basicly, it will run almost as fast as synchronous, but in another code execution flow.
+Basicly, it will run almost as fast as synchronous mode, but each time the scheduler kick in, it will run new jobs in another code execution flow.
   This still let us time to define things after `.exec()` that will be run before any synchronous or asynchronous jobs.
-Also it will run before I/O most of times (see [process.nextTick()](http://nodejs.org/api/process.html#process_process_nexttick_callback) for details).
+  Also it will schedule before I/O most of times
+  (see [process.nextTick()](http://nodejs.org/api/process.html#process_process_nexttick_callback) for details).
 * *-1* is for asynchronous scheduling, it uses `setImmediate()` internally.
 This scheduling allows I/O to be performed (see [setImmediate()](http://nodejs.org/api/timers.html#timers_setimmediate_callback_arg) for details).